OutSystems/docs-bestpractices/src/lifecycle/clean-up-dev-environment/clean-up-development.md

 Once you delete the tagged application version, you can then delete the module version associated with it, as described in the [Module versions](#module-versions) section.

-## Temporary Test Modules
+## Temporary test Modules

 While developing applications your team may need to create some temporary test modules, proof of concept (POC’s), and often deploy and test some Forge components.
 All these modules are useful during the implementation phase, but soon they may become obsolete, and you will end up having unused code in your development environment.
-It is a best practice, as part of a regular Factory management, to clean/delete these modules from the environment.
+It's a best practice, as part of a regular Factory management, to clean/delete these modules from the environment.
 You can delete the whole application or individual modules.

 <div class="subtopic">Delete Application</div>